 Using this timer, he started experimenting with dividing time into fundamental units – attempting to determine what is the most efficient amount of time to work in an uninterrupted fashion.
 After much research and investigation, he determined that we are at our most focused when we work in 25-minute blocks of uninterrupted time, with a five-minute break in between.
-This “Pomodoro Technique” of time management is now a worldwide sensation, and you can learn more (and even buy the tomato timer) at Cirillo’s website.
+This “Pomodoro Technique” of time management is now a worldwide sensation, and you can learn more (and even buy the tomato timer) at this website.

 There’s an even simpler way to manage your attention during the day – turn off all of your notifications.
 That means your email alerts, text popups, news feeds – all set to silence while you are trying to focus on your mission-critical tasks.

 If you are like me, you probably jump immediately when the notification hits.
 You look at it, you click into it – and before you know it, you’re down the rabbit hole, and your attention is broken.
 In fact, a Harvard study measured this digression and found that, on average, it takes people 23 minutes to return to the core task after a notification distraction (that same study measured a 40 percent loss in productivity from all these push notifications).

 The Harvard study recommends a number of ways to manage this – disabling notifications is the easiest – including some dedicated apps that will mitigate the availability of distraction-type apps during the day.